JessyVe/Kotlin-web-api-access-demo/readme.md

 # Load json-data from web service
 **EDUCATION Repository**
-This Repository acts as a showcase for the how to connect to a web api and work with the received json data within a Kotlin-based Andriod app.
+This Repository acts as a showcase for how to connect to a web api and work with the received json data within a Kotlin-based Andriod app.

 ## Adding depenedencies